 This communication ended the whole administrative nightmare and I forgot about it until the summons arrived yesterday.

-Now Norma is locked in the house armed with a shotgun, living in fear of the baliffs arriving to seize goods to the values of £548.21.
+Now Norma is locked in the house armed with a shotgun, living in fear of the bailiffs arriving to seize goods to the values of £548.21.
 I told her my United programs were absolutely sacrosanct and maybe consider wearing a short skirt, a wide smile and negotiate ‘payment in kind’.
 This strategy worked very well with the driving examiner.

 However, I suspect when I return home, I will discover that she will have buried all our valuables (both of them) in the garden and deposited all our money (£17.89 and some dollars) in the loft.